Campus-Dabba/campus_dabba_mobile/README.md

 - Flutter SDK
 - Dart SDK
-- Android Studio or Xcode for emulators
+- Android Studio or Xcode

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
+- Anroid/IOS emulators or devices with ADB

 ---